Lower Division Courses

 Description: Examines Mexican immigration to the United States within the context of global movements as both historical and contemporary phenomena.
 Considers social, political, cultural, and economic forces that influence immigration.
 Prerequisite: Upper division standing.

 Description: This course will provide future teachers with an understanding of the ways in which diversity in the classroom influences the learning process and how specific teaching strategies can enhance student learning.
-Prerequisite: SOCS 18 or MAS 18.
+Prerequisite: SOCS 18.